 Stopping your treatment with Co-Diovan may cause your high blood pressure to get worse.
 Do not stop taking your medicine unless your doctor tells you to.

-If you have any further questions on the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible side effects
+4. Possible Side Effects

-Like all medicines, Co-Diovan can cause side effects, although not everybody gets them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.